Esquire-gh/MPharma-Challenge/README.md

 ## Testing API
 ### Automated Test
 After starting the application:
-- Run the command `./scripts/run_tests.sh <web container name>` from the app's root directory(where you have the manage.py file).
+- Run the command `docker-compose run web bash ./scripts/run_tests.sh` from the app's root directory(where you have the manage.py file).

 ### Manual Test
 The API has two endpoints that support the following operations